About the Organization

 - In 2019, the Outreach/Homeless Prevention program moved into office space in the 214 Walnut Street building, with its own designated entrance.

 For those households receiving ongoing rental subsidies in FY18, multiple positive outcomes occurred besides housing: 100% of required households learned to follow a monthly budget for the first time, 75% of households obtained access to new benefits to improve their finances and/or health

 What does the Center for Transitional Living offer?

 What happens at the Women and Children's Day Center?

-The Women and Children's Day Center, located at 15 S. Third St, across the street from the Emergency Shelter entrance, provides a homelike space for homeless women and children to use from morning until bedtime.
+The Women and Children’s Day Center provides a homelike space for homeless women and children to use from morning until bedtime.
 Its goal is to provide an appropriate setting for women and children to focus on and achieve their goals.
-The center includes a small living room, dining room, kitchen area, two baths with showers and a bathtub, along with a fenced outdoor play area.
+The center includes a living room area, dining room, kitchen area, children’s play area, washroom facilities that include 2 showers and a bath, laundry facilities and a fenced outdoor play area.
 Case managers meet and follow up with women to assess their needs and create an action plan to address those needs.
-Life skills and classes geared toward women and children's needs are held regularly- using Lazarus House staff and external experts.
+Life skills and classes geared toward women and children’s needs are held regularly- using Lazarus House staff and external experts.

 What classes are offered to guests?

 - Education staff plans and delivers a learning curriculum to address diverse needs of our guests, including topics such as: Getting a job; parenting; self-esteem; healthy relationships, anger management, and the computer.